 - Wheezy breathing

 Some people may experience more severe symptoms and should seek prompt medical attention.
 Call

 HealthLink BC (8-1-1), talk to your primary care physician or visit a walk-in clinic if you’re experiencing:

 - Shortness of breath

 - Severe cough

 - Heart palpitations

-Reduce your exposure to smoke and seek cleaner air:
+The best way to protect against the potentially harmful effects of wildfire smoke is reduce your exposure to smoke and seek cleaner air: